-Symptoms include the sudden loss of vision in one eye.
+Symptoms include the sudden loss of vision in one or both eyes.
 This usually lasts for a few seconds to several minutes.
-Afterwards, vision returns to normal.
-Some patients describe the loss of vision as a gray or black shade coming down over their eye.
+Afterward, vision returns to normal.
+Some people describe the loss of vision as a gray or black shade coming down over the eye.

 The health care provider will perform a complete eye and nervous system exam.
 In some cases, an eye exam will reveal a bright spot where the clot is blocking the retinal artery.

-Blood tests should be done to check your cholesterol and blood sugar (glucose) levels.
+- Blood tests to check cholesterol and blood sugar levels